 - Arrange your finances.
 This is also something you have to think about when migrating to another country.
 If you want to keep your bank account you will have to go to your bank and fill other forms, stating why you are relocating, for long, what company are you going to work for, etc. Some Britons are not allowed to have a UK bank account when moving to live abroad permanently.

-It is important to be aware of the tax laws in the UK or any other country you are or will become the resident of.
+It is important to be aware of the tax laws in the UK or any other country you are or will become a resident of.
 If you don’t keep track of the taxes that you ought to pay and don’t know your rights, you might end up paying more than you should.
 No one will take care of this for you.

-Leaving the UK - pension refund
+Leaving the UK - Pension Refund

 *Note: You cannot be paid pension in both countries if you've lived in one during half of the year, and in the other country, the rest of the year.